Best Friend (Young Thug song)

 "Best Friend" is a song by American rapper Young Thug, released on November 20, 2015 as a single from his mixtape, Slime Season.
 The song was produced by Ricky Racks and Yung Shad.

 Commercial performance

 "Best Friend" debuted at number 98 on Billboard Hot 100 for the chart dated December 12, 2015.
-The song peaked at number 45 on the chart, making it at the time Young Thug's most successful single as a lead artist to date.
+The song peaked at number 45 on the chart, making it at the time Young Thug's most successful single as a lead artist at the time.
 The song was certified Platinum by the Recording Industry Association of America (RIAA).

 Music video

 The song's accompanying music video premiered on September 14, 2015 on Young Thug's YouTube account.
 It was directed by Be El Be & Young Thug himself.
 Since its release, the video has received over 200 million views on YouTube.